rm3l/rhdh-must-gather/README.md

 ## Using with OMC (OpenShift Must-Gather Client)

-The namespace inspection output is fully compatible with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), a powerful tool for interactive must-gather analysis used by Support teams.
+The Namepace's inspect output is fully compatible with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), a powerful tool for interactive must-gather analysis used by Support teams.

-**Note**: Namespace inspection is now **collected by default**, so all must-gather outputs are OMC-compatible.
+**Note**: Namepace's inspect is now **collected by default**, so all must-gather outputs are OMC-compatible.

 ### Setup

-1. **Collect data** (namespace inspection included by default):
+1. **Collect data** (Namepace's inspect included by default):
    ```bash
    oc adm must-gather --image=ghcr.io/rm3l/rhdh-must-gather:main
    ```